How to Make a Cybersecurity Presentation [Tips & Best Practices]

 Paul, our client, asked us an interesting question while we were working on his cybersecurity presentation.
-“How do you make something this complex actually stick in people’s minds?”

-Our Creative Director answered without missing a beat: “You simplify without dumbing it down, and you make people care.”
+“You simplify without dumbing it down, and you make people care.”

-As a presentation design agency, we work on many cybersecurity presentations throughout the year, and we’ve observed a common challenge with them.
-Most of them are painfully technical: losing the audience in jargon.
+As a presentation design agency, we work on many cybersecurity presentations throughout the year, and we’ve observed a common challenge with them: Most of them are painfully technical, losing the audience in jargon.
 Or too watered down, making them ineffective.
 The balance between clarity and credibility is where most presentations fail.

 So, in this blog, we’ll cover why cybersecurity presentations need a different approach and exactly how to make one that keeps your audience engaged while driving home the urgency of the message.

-Why Cybersecurity Presentations Need a Different Approach
+Why Your Cybersecurity Slides Need a New Approach

 We’ve seen too many cybersecurity presentations that follow the same tired formula: dense slides filled with technical terms, endless bullet points, and scare tactics that either overwhelm or desensitize the audience.
-Here’s why that doesn’t work:

 The audience is diverse